This is your ultimate beginner's guide to learning to bake simple sourdough bread.

 You'll also find a handy printable "Sourdough Baking Checklist" that you can download to help you plan your bake.

 If you're looking for a full guide to sourdough baking terminology, check out this sourdough glossary.
-You might also be interested in the history of sourdough bread.
+You might also be interested in the history of sourdough bread or this post on what sourdough bread should actually look like.

 Before you start to make easy sourdough bread, you'll need to have a sourdough starter - this guide will help you create a bubbly starter to make your bread with and this post will show you how to maintain your starter so it's always healthy.

 Learning To Bake Simple Sourdough Bread